malikgale/opensearchserver/_posts/2013-12-04-tutorial_en.markdown

 Click on tab `Query`.
 Click on button `Edit` for the ligne `search`.

-Queries are used to search for content into the index.
+Queries are used to search contents into the index.
 Search is made in configured fields, according to the weight each field is given.

-As you can see query is made in numerous fields, with some differences for weights.
+As you can see query is made in numerous fields, with some differences of weight.
 You can easily change weight for each field to change the relevancy of each document.

 ![Searched fields]({{ site.baseurl }}/assets/tutorial/8.query.png)